 Haven't made dinner plans for the weekend?
 Make your reservations now for a Saturday night dinner.
 Our 4-5 star restaurants fill up quickly!
 We'll also provide you with a list of excellent places to dine in advance.

-Videotaping Communication Patterns
+Videotaping Communication Patterns (Gottman Focused only)

 Good Morning!
 You've already completed the Oral History Interview, and we begin our day with a check-in, and a 10-minute videotaping to study your communication style and micro-expressions.